membase/ns_server/DESIGN.markdown

 The Args are protocol-specific.

+## The Entry Record

+The mc_entry record (equivalent to a struct) represents a catch-all key-value pair, and is used regularly throughout the codebase.
+For the binary protocol, an additional mc_header record/struct is used to hold binary header-specific information.

+The definitions of these records are in the include/*.hrl files.

 ## Client API-Conversion (ac) Layer

     mc_client_ascii_ac.erl
     mc_client_binary_ac.erl

-The API conversion layers provide a facade over the Client API's, so that a the proxy can send an ascii message to a binary server (and vice-versa).
-Again, the API here is very regular...
+The API conversion (or "ac") layers provide a facade over the previously described Client API's, so that a the proxy can send an ascii message to a binary server (and vice-versa).
+The ac API here is very regular, and is exactly the same as the normal Client API's...

     cmd(Opcode, Sock, RecvCallback, Args).